 It's best to think of yourself as a creative director throughout this process because you decide what your final image or set of images are going to look like well ahead of the shoot.
 On the day of the shoot, the setup time is generally more intensive than other types of shoots because the scenes need to be meticulously prepared.
 Sometimes the image is manipulated afterwards with digital editing too for dramatic impact.

-Every detail counts in a conceptual photoshoot - the location, the wardrobe, the lighting, and the props.
+Every detail counts in a conceptual photoshoot - the location, the wardrobe, the lighting, the props and the posing.
 Everything shown in the frame should be there for a reason.
 There is a main theme running through the photos that tells the story of a character, so you can think of it like a movie but shown only in visuals.

 The key to a successful concept photoshoot is purposeful decision-making, asking yourself ‘why’ every element matters.
 For example, Why are you using predominantly natural light?
 Why are you using a certain fabric texture?
 Why are you using a warm colour palette?
 Etc.